 Katie: (after seeing Abdul speak for the first time) So THAT's what he sounds like.

 Gustavo and Kelly: Ahhh....

-We Want Our Jerk Back: Kelly and Kendall invoke this during Big Time Guru, when they realize that a mellow Gustavo can't write a good song.
+- We Want Our Jerk Back: In-Universe example, when, in "Big Time Guru," Kelly and Kendall realize that a mellow Gustavo can't write a good song.

-What the Fu Are You Doing?: Carlos, in "Big Time Bad Boy," when he attempts to break a board over his head and knocks himself out.
+- What the Fu Are You Doing?: Carlos in "Big Time Bad Boy" when he attempts to break a board over his head and knocks himself out.
 Twice.

 Kelly: And you can't punch back, because I'm a girl.